Horst David: Life

-David was born in Breslau.
+David was born in Breslau, Germany (today Wrocław, Poland).
 After completing a painter's apprenticeship as a hired painter, he moved to the Hainsacker district near Regensburg.
 In 1963, he married.
 He and his wife had two sons.

 He stayed away from his home for days at a time, instead spending time in Munich and Hamburg (most likely in other cities too), where he spent much of his money on women, leading to financial difficulties.
 On 22 August 1975, during one of these trips to Munich, he murdered Waltraud Frank and, two days later, Fatima Grossart.
-The two prostitutes were strangled and their homes searched.
-Later, David stated that he quarreled with both victims because they had demanded more money than what was agreed to.
+The two prostitutes were strangled, and their homes were searched.
+Later, David stated that he quarrelled with both victims because they had demanded more money than what was agreed to.

 After being fired from his job and divorcing his wife, he moved to Regensburg in 1984 and lived on welfare.

 Eighteen years after the Munich murders, on 7 September 1993, David's neighbour, Mathilde Steindl, was strangled in her apartment.
 The police, who included David as the main suspect in the preliminary investigation, arrested him after his fingerprints were found in the deceased's apartment.
 There was no conviction, however, because David was apparently temporarily residing in a neighbour's apartment.

 His fingerprints were routinely sent to the Bavarian State Office of Criminal Investigation by the authorities.
 In 1994, the then-new Automated Fingerprint Identification System (AFIS) made a match with the fingerprints on Fatima Grossart's body.

 In the following police investigations, David initially denied being in Munich in August 1975 and visiting any prostitutes.
 When he was confronted with evidence, he admitted to the murders of the two prostitutes, in addition to several others.
 As well as his neighbour, he also confessed to the following: